-The outcome of the initiative Project Leap provides guidance to other organizations in the financial sector.
-It enables faster transition by less trial and error scenarios within the migration to post-quantum security in financial digital infrastructures.
+The outcome of the Project Leap initiative provides guidance to other organizations in the financial sector.
+It enables faster transition by fewer trial and error scenarios within the migration to postquantum security in financial infrastructures.

-The first phase of "Project Leap: Quantum-proofing the financial system"21 of BIS Innovation Hub, Deutsche Bundesbank, and Banque de France in June 2023 successfully established a quantum-safe environment in a financial systems context.
-A second phase of Project Leap is planned in order to investigate more network architectures, test different types of hardware, and incorporate additional communications layers to build a complete chain of trust, as well as to include additional central bank processes.
+The first phase of "Project Leap: Quantum-proofing the financial system"21 of BIS Innovation Hub, Deutsche Bundesbank, and Banque de France (June 2023) successfully established a quantumsafe environment in a financial systems context.
+A second phase of Project Leap is planned to investigate more network architectures, test different types of hardware, and incorporate additional communications layers, to build a complete chain of trust, as well as to include additional central bank processes.
+Furthermore, the Europol Quantum Safe Financial Forum (QSFF)22 (April 2024) is also driving the transition to PQC in the financial sector.

-Further, the Europol Quantum Safe Financial Forum (QSFF)22 has been founded in April 2024 to drive the transition to PQC in the financial sector.
+It is the responsibility of each organization to implement post-quantum cryptography in their infrastructures.
+Regulators are likely to signpost existing policy, so it's important not to wait for specific new regulations, but to identify your at-risk data early.

-Now it is the responsibility of each organization to implement post-quantum cryptography in their own infrastructures.
-A sensible approach is to integrate the imminent "harvest now, decrypt later" threat to the regular risk management processes according to the applicable global and local standards, such as the NIST risk management framework, the BSI risk management standard 200-3 and MaRisk for German banks.
-The inherent risks for the organization need to be evaluated in a joint effort of 1st and 2nd line of defense representatives from business, IT security and risk management departments.
+A sensible approach is to integrate the "harvest now, decrypt later" threat to the regular risk management processes according to the applicable standards, such as the NIST risk management framework, the BSI risk management standard 200-3, MaRisk for German banks.